20 Indoor Plants That Help in Sleeping | Sleep Inducing Plants

 Botanical Name- Matricaria chamomilla

 As per this study, chamomile lowers anxiety, treats insomnia and other sleep-related issues.
 Inhale its soothing fragrance and brew its tea to reap these benefits.
-It’s one of the best indoor plants that help in sleeping.

 4. Gardenia